knela96/Dynamic-Parkour-System/docs/index.md

 | Drop from Ledges          |                             |
 | Braced and Hang Climbing  |                             |

+## Dependencies
+To make the Dynamic Parkour System work it requires the importation of Cinemachine and Input System Packets located in Unity Packet Manager.

 ## Gameplay Demo
 <iframe width="560" height="315"
 src="https://www.youtube.com/embed/mw6ozapAuYY"